Anthony C. (AC) Chacon – Men’s Head Coach

 AC began coaching at Grand Valley State in 2002.
 Since then he has coached both men and women at the novice and varsity level in many programs including Notre Dame, University of Chicago, Lincoln Park Boat Club’s Men’s competitive sweeps, Northwestern, Chicago Rowing Union and North Park University.
 On top of coaching at the collegiate level AC has spent his last 3 summers in the Bahamas with the Nassau Rowing Club, where he was invited by the Bahamas Olympic Committee to coach World Rowing Championship bound juniors, Competitive masters, and teach learn to row programs.
 AC completed his Masters in Kinesiology in 2016.

-Alyssa Sunofsky – Womens Assistant Coach
+Alyssa Sunofsky – Womens Head Coach

 Alma Mater: Fordham University

 Background: Started rowing at Long Beach Junior Crew(LBJC) in 8th grade in 2002.
 During her senior year at LBJC in 2007, Alyssa sat stroke seat in the varsity 8+ which won 1st place at Junior Nationals.
 Has been co-captain at LBJC, Orange Coast College Women’s Rowing, and Fordham University.
 With 9 years of rowing experience, Alyssa is now in her 2nd year as assistant coach for CSULB Women’s Rowing.